 - MS-DRG 251 (Percutaneous cardiovascular procedures without coronary artery stent without MCC)

 During an episode of care, the hospital will be financially responsible for the cost of the procedure, aiming to meet the target price set by CMS.
-It is important to understand where the majority of cost is incurred for each model.
+It is important to understand where the majority of the cost is incurred for each model.
 As you can see, the majority of the costs are incurred at the episode initiator, but hospital readmission, and post-acute care also heavily impact cost.

-HOS has developed a program called ePRISM, that helps reduce variability, and cut costs in these particular areas. ePRISM delivers actionable data, at the point of care to assist in meaningful quality and cost decisions.
+HOS has developed a program called ePRISM, that helps reduce variability and cut costs in these particular areas. ePRISM delivers actionable data, at the point of care to assist in meaningful quality and cost decisions.
 Learn more about the AMI model here.

 Coronary Artery Bypass Graft (CABG)

-The CABG bundles will begin with hospitalization for CABG, and will extend for 90 days after discharge from the hospital.
+The CABG bundles will begin with hospitalization for CABG and will extend for 90 days after discharge from the hospital.
 The MS-DRGs that are included in the bundle are as follows: